 If we retrieve papers of documents from storage in relation to continuing or new instructions we will not normally charge for such retrieval.
 However, we may make a charge based on time spent producing stored papers of documents for you or another at your request.
 We may also charge for correspondence, copying or other work necessary to comply with those instructions given by you or on your behalf.

-We may store documents or other items in one of our safes if you require.
+We may at our discretion store documents or other items if you require.
 We do not make any charge for this service but cannot accept responsibility for the loss or damage of any item which we hold.

 Where there is more than one party to an engagement letter the limit of liability will have to be allocated amongst our respective clients.
 It is agreed that, save where an allocation is expressly stated in the engagement letter, such allocation will be entirely a matter for you and you shall be under no obligation to inform us of the allocation.
 If no such allocation is agreed, you shall not dispute the validity, enforceability or operation of the limit of liability on the ground that no such allocation was agreed.